Last week, I had one of those days.

 But seriously.
 For my daughter, it was just the type of morning that she woke up more “out of sync” than normal.
 Getting dressed and having her hair brushed is rarely a pleasant experience, but that day it was torture.
 There were approximately 14 meltdowns before breakfast, and no nap in sight.

-To top it off, she had her group physical therapy class that afternoon.
+To top it off, she had her group physical and speech therapy class that afternoon.
 Since she struggles most with her vestibular sense, things like climbing, running, and jumping can cause her distress.
 My husband was coming with us for the first time to watch her class since he had the day off work (cue scary change-of-routine music).

 Much to my surprise, the class started great.
 A small group of rowdy two-year-olds playing on gymnastic equipment.
 Adorable.
 She even let my husband help her with the exercises, which was a shock to both of us.
 Then it happened–he pushed her just a little to hard to try something she wasn’t comfortable with.
 And.
 She.
 Lost.
 It.